 The main causes of psoriasis are genetics and stress.
 To alleviate the symptoms we recommend applying aloe vera gel on the affected area, even so, it is necessary to see a specialist to provide the appropriate treatment.

-Blackheads are the well-known open comedones that appear when hair follicles become clogged by the accumulation of sebum and dead cells.
+Blackheads are the well-known open comedones that appear when hair follicles become clogged due to the accumulation of sebum and dead cells.
 They turn black because of the oxidation they undergo when they come into contact with air.

 Blackheads appear mainly on the nose, chin and back, and although they do not hurt or pose a health risk, they can affect self-esteem.

-To remove blackheads we recommend using natural salicylic acid as it purifies and unclogs pores.
-You can also use the pore minimizing serum Velvet and perform the double facial cleansing to have a perfectly clean face.
+To remove blackheads we recommend you use natural natural salicylic acid as it purifies and unclogs pores.
+You can also use the serum pore minimizer serum Velvet pore minimizing serum and double facial cleansing to have a perfectly clean face.

 Actinic keratoses, also known as solar keratoses, are lesions that appear as dry, rough patches or bumps due to prolonged exposure to the sun.
 They appear especially on the face and décolleté.